Slackwise/SlackUI/README.markdown

-Slackwow
+SlackUI
 =========
+Contrasting TukUI / ElvUI, I am creating a project to update the UI holistically, but I will be using Blizzard's textures and aesthetics rather than redesigning everything, making only minor tweaks adding the tiny features we all crave, all of them optional.

+A true *minimalist* approach.

-A collection of personal tweaks to the standard Blizzard UI.
+P.S.
+This project is still **PRE-ALPHA**  and mostly a collection of personal tweaks to the standard Blizzard UI.

 Why is this on GitHub...?